What Is Sociopathy? Sociopath Symptoms And Behavior

 Antisocial personality disorder is a serious mental health condition that affects approximately one to four percent of the general population in America.
 The condition is more commonly diagnosed in men than in women.

-Characteristics and traits of antisocial personality disorder
+Behavior and sociopathy traits of people with an antisocial personality disorder diagnosis

 There is no medical test to diagnose an individual with antisocial personality disorder.
 However, the traits of an individual with antisocial personality disorder (ASPD) can be identified in teens as young as 15.
 These traits often progress and further develop as one reaches adulthood.